iterative/dvc.org/content/docs/start/experiments.md

 ## Using experiments

-In the previous section, we learned how to tune
+In the previous page, we learned how to tune
 [ML pipelines](/doc/tutorials/get-started/ml-pipeline) and compare the changes.
 Let's further increase the number of features in the `featurize` stage to see how it compares.